ahcode0919/swift-algorithms/README.md

 # Swift Algorithms [![Build Status](https://travis-ci.org/ahcode0919/swift-algorithms.svg?branch=master)](https://travis-ci.org/ahcode0919/swift-algorithms)

 Repository of solutions to various problems and algorithms in Swift.
-Possible solutions and there performance trade offs are evaluated
+For many problems many of the common approaches are presented.
+Some are more efficient than others.
+Xcode Project contains performance tests for those that are curious.

 [Arrays](#arrays)

 [Integers](#integers)

 [Strings](#strings)

 [Resources](#resources)